numist/numi.st/post/2024/the-power-tool-era-of-software.md

 In the 1600s, a chair would have been made with handsaws, planes, chisels, brace and bit, drawknife, and spokeshave.
 Today the same chair could be built in a fraction of the time using a lathe, power drill, orbital sander, and the "big four"[^bigfour]—all "power" tools.
 Harnessing a power source to operate woodworking tools was so revolutionary that it upended the economics of the industry; suddenly the wood itself dominated the cost of producing furniture, leading to further innovations to reduce material costs, like particle board.

 I write software in my work time, a craft with a history that arguably goes back to punch card looms but is more practically dated to the development of assembly language in 1947.
 Compared to woodworking, software is in its infancy.
-And if you work in software today, you use a text editor to write source code by hand, using terms that map fairly straightforwardly to machine code.
+And if you work in software today, you use a text editor to write source code by hand, using terms that map _fairly_ straightforwardly[^straightforward] to machine code.
 You are a "traditional developer" in a craft that is witnessing the arrival of its first power tools.

 Yes, this is a post about AI.
 Please bear with me.